 The new law will benefit Medicare patients who will hit the coverage gap (“donut hole”) under the prescription drug benefit.
 The coverage gap is a period of time in which you have to pay for all your prescription drug costs yourself.

-- In 2012, if you are a Medicare patient, you will receive a 50% discount on brand-name prescription drugs covered by Medicare Part D. In addition, if you buy generic drugs covered by Medicare Part D, you will pay only 86% of the cost (a 14% discount).
+- If you are a Medicare patient, you will receive a 50% discount on brand-name prescription drugs covered by Medicare Part D. In addition, if you buy generic drugs covered by Medicare Part D, you will pay only 86% of the cost (a 14% discount).